iRASSHAi, the next generation concept-store

 A Europe-wide concept

-Thierry Manson and Xavier Marchand deliberately chose to establish their concept-store not in the Opéra district, which is the epicenter of Japanese cuisine, but next to the Châtelet-Les-Halles hub for suburban trains so as to make it easier for the Greater Paris residents to get there and, consequently, to attract a new type of clientele for iRASSHAi.
+Thierry Maincent and Xavier Marchand deliberately chose to establish their concept-store not in the Opéra district, which is the epicenter of Japanese cuisine, but next to the Châtelet-Les-Halles hub for suburban trains so as to make it easier for the Greater Paris residents to get there and, consequently, to attract a new type of clientele for iRASSHAi.
 According to Xavier Marchand, these are mainly “people who live in the Île-de-France region and who are already familiar with Japan through manga or anime, including of course Parisians and regional tourists.
 Foreign customers represent around 30 %, most of them from Western countries, but there are of course also customers from the Gulf countries who tend to spend a lot during their stay in Paris, and we also see Asian customers.
 Isn’t that a great testament to the popularity of this cuisine?”

 Shop exterior